retkowsky/azure-ai-containers-samples/README.md

 ## Types of Containers
 There are two types of container offerings:
-- **Connected containers:** keeps all the data processing locally but send the billing data to the cloud so you are charged as you use the service.
+- **Connected containers:** keeps all the data processing locally but **send the billing data to the cloud so you are charged as you use the service**.
-- **Disconnected containers:** enable you to use several of these APIs disconnected from the internet, with the customer making an upfront payment for a year's worth of consumption with no data sent to the cloud!
+- **Disconnected containers:** enable you to use several of these APIs disconnected from the internet, with the customer making an **upfront payment for a year's worth of consumption** with no data sent to the cloud!

 ## PowerPoint presentation
 <a href="https://github.com/retkowsky/azure-ai-containers-samples/blob/main/Azure%20AI%20services%20Containers.pdf">PowerPoint document</a>